Understanding Mania In Bipolar Disorder: An Examination Of Symptoms And Treatment

 Cyclothymic disorder

 Marked by periods of hypomanic and depressive symptoms that do not meet the criteria for full hypomanic or depressive episodes, cyclothymic disorder is considered a milder form of bipolar disorder.
-These fluctuations in mood may be less severe than those observed in bipolar I disorder and bipolar II disorder but can still be disruptive to the individual's daily functioning.
+These mood swings may be less severe than those observed in bipolar I disorder and bipolar II disorder but can still be disruptive to the individual's daily functioning.

 Cyclothymic disorder often develops in adolescence or early adulthood and persists for at least two years in adults or one year in children and adolescents.
 Due to the chronic nature of this mood disturbance, individuals with cyclothymic disorder may have difficulty maintaining stable relationships and achieving their personal and professional goals.